-The display unit can be installed on a desktop, on the bulkhead or flush mounted in a panel.
-When choosing a location keep the following in mind:
+The display unit can be installed on a desktop, on the overhead or flush mounted in a panel.
+When choosing a mounting location keep the following in mind:

-- Keep the display unit out of direct sunlight. - The temperature and humidity should be moderate and stable. - Locate the unit away from exhaust pipes and vents. - The mounting location should be well ventilated. - Mount the unit where shock and vibration are minimal. - For maintenance and checking purposes, leave sufficient space at the sides and rear of the unit and leave slack in cables. - A magnetic compass will be affected if the display unit is placed too close to it.
-Observe the following compass safe distances to prevent disturbance to the magnetic compass: Standard compass: 0.4 meters Steering compass: 0.3 meters
+- Keep the display unit out of direct sunlight. - The temperature and humidity should be moderate and stable. - Locate the unit away from exhaust pipes and vents. - The mounting location should be well ventilated. - Mount the unit where shock and vibration are minimal. - Keep the unit away from electromagnetic field-generating equipment such as motors and generators. - For maintenance and checking purposes, leave sufficient space at the sides and rear of the unit and leave slack in cables. - A magnetic compass will be affected if placed too close to the display unit.
+Observe the following compass safe distances to prevent disturbance to the magnetic compass:

+Standard compass: 0.5 meters Steering compass: 0.35 meters